RetroChallenge: Update #3

 October 15, 2016 · 1 min · ricardoquesada

-Retrochallenge: Building the C64 I.D.IoT.R
+RetroChallenge: Building the C64 I.D.IoT.R

 I started building the C64 I.D.IoT.R a few months ago, but never finished it.
 What better than to finish it for the Retro Challenge contest.
 C64 I.D.IoT.R is a smart light controlled from a C64.
 Its name means: C64: Commodore 64 I: Intelligent D: Dimmer IoT: Internet Of Things: R: RRRRR What I have done so far is this: (and is not part of the contest since I built it two months ago): ...